-It never fails.
-A heat wave is covering the Fort Lauderdale area and the air conditioner in your home starts blowing out warm air or stops running completely.
-Along with hundreds of other people in our town, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the chance of this happening to you this summer.
+You’ve probably experienced this one.
+A heat wave is covering the Fort Lauderdale area and the air conditioner in your home starts blowing out warm air or stops running entirely.
+Along with hundreds of other people in our town, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the possibility of this happening to you this summer.

 A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
 If Air blockage or obstruction of any kind can cause problems in your unit.
 To assure you have the manufacturer suggested air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Fort Lauderdale area home.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

 Also, program your thermostat for longer run-cycles.
 While this does not necessary prevent problems, it can help reduce humidity in your Fort Lauderdale area home.
 This can give you a more comfortable environment, plus keep mold spores from developing in your home.

 Some bugs and pests are attracted to central air units, which can be harmful if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.